 The London near-road data presented in Tables 2-9a and b are useful despite the several differences noted in the text regarding fleet mix and other factors.
-The London roadside/kerbside monitors listed are all within 10 meters of the road, closer than most of the U.S. near-road sites.
-Some of these sites such as Marylebone Rd. are very close to the road (~2 meters) and might be considered on-road measurements.
-This may explain the large difference between the roadside and urban background concentrations.
+The London roadside/curbside monitors listed are all within 10 meters of the road, closer than most of the U.S. near-road sites.
+Some of these sites such as Marylebone Rd. are very close to the road (~2 meters), are in street canyons, and might be considered on-road measurements.
+The curbside/street canyon monitor siting can help explain the large difference between the roadside and urban background concentrations.
 Traffic data for Marylebone Rd. is noted in recent literature (80,000 vehicles per day).
-There is one new near-road site in Toronto, Canada (~ 400,000 annual average daily traffic), but it just started operation this year.
+There is one new near-road site in Toronto, Canada (~400,000 annual average daily traffic), but it just started operation this year.